-Stéphane Rinkin has resigned from PwC Geneva where he is a partner within the indirect tax team.
-He is joining EY Shanghai with an expected start date of May 2014.
+Stéphane Rinkin has resigned from PwC Geneva where he led the indirect tax team.
+He is joining EY Shanghai and will start with the Firm on 1st April.

-Mr Rinkin specialises in International VAT and has significant experience with complex indirect tax issues for multinational companies.
+Stephane specialises in International VAT and has significant experience with complex Indirect Tax issues for multinational companies.
 These include large projects involving business restructuring and supply chain organization implementation.
-His work focuses on the design, development and delivery of business solutions with optimised indirect taxes strategies.
-Main clients to date have been international HQs in Switzerland as well as energy and commodity trading companies.
+His work focuses on the design, development and delivery of business solutions with optimised Indirect Taxes strategies.

 Eversheds has appointed Deloitte Indirect Tax Litigation Director, Giles Salmond, as a partner in its London tax team.
 He will lead the VAT disputes and Indirect Taxes practice.

 An indirect tax litigation specialist, Giles has represented a wide variety of companies across all sectors including multinationals and UK PLCs.

 After being called to the Bar, Giles practised for 6 years at the Solicitor’s Office for HM Customs and Excise where he undertook complex prosecution work and latterly civil VAT and customs duty litigation, including many appearances before the VAT and Duties Tribunals.
 Giles then joined Garretts, the law firm associated with Andersen, before transitioning to Andersen and then Deloitte in 2002, where he became a Director in 2006.

 A highly experienced litigator, Giles has a significant profile in the market having acted in a large number of cases both before the UK courts and tribunals and the European Court of Justice.
 His wealth of experience includes appearing as an advocate before the ECJ in a complex customs valuation case relating to the EU’s international agreements on trade (GATT and WTO).